Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels

-The CAD1 and CAD2 distillation schemes discussed in \cite{bae07pra} represent a generalization of MaurerÕs advantage distillation technique \cite{maur93ieee}.
-They collect sequences of correct (possibly non consecutive) sifted bits, and distill one single secure bit out of each sequence.
-The length of each sequence should be chosen according to a tradeoff.
-In fact, longer sequences allow to distill keys with higher channel QBERs, but provide a lower key rate in the case of low QBERs.
-However, in a turbulent, rapidly time-varying channel, its effectiveness would be limited by the difficulty of choosing the suitable parameters of the distillation strategy according to the varying QBER.

-Another generalization of the advantage distillation in \cite{maur93ieee} is proposed in \cite{wata07pra}, where parities for many pairs of bits are shared between Alice and Bob along the public channel and those pairs with non matching parities are discarded, while the remaining ones (over which the QBER is lower) are syndrome decoded.
-However, the above presented distillation methods do not take advantage of the intrinsic QBER variability of the channels, rather they rely on the assumption that the channel manteins its QBER stable for long so that parameters can be optimized.
+A different approach is found in the CAD1 and CAD2 distillation schemes \cite{bae07pra}, that represent a generalization of Maurer's advantage distillation technique \cite{maur93ieee}.
+Sequences of correct (possibly non consecutive) sifted bits are joined together and one single secure bit is distilled out of each sequence.
+The length of each sequence should be chosen according to a trade-off scheme, because longer sequences allow to distil keys with higher channel QBERs, but provide a lower key rate in the case of low QBERs.
+However, in a turbulent, rapidly time-varying channel, the effectiveness of such solutions would be limited by the difficulty of choosing the suitable parameters of the distillation strategy according to the varying QBER.
+Another generalization of the advantage distillation in \cite{maur93ieee} was proposed in \cite{wata07pra}: parities for many pairs of bits are shared between Alice and Bob along the public channel.
+Those pairs with non-matching parities are discarded, while the remaining ones (over which the QBER is lower) are syndrome-decoded.
+However, the above presented distillation methods do not take advantage of the intrinsic QBER variability of the channels, as they rely on the assumption that the channel maintains its QBER stable long enough to allow optimization of their parameters.

-On the contrary, the technique proposed in \cite{erve12njp} relies on detecting transmissivity peaks in the channel by observing variations of the sifted bit rate on a millisecond time scale, and can hence be quite effective in dealing with turbulent channels.